BiostatUnitCING/ccLR/README.md

 ## General information ##
 This method was developed on behalf of the [Breast Cancer Association Consortium (BCAC)](https://bcac.ccge.medschl.cam.ac.uk/) and the [Evidence-based Network for the Intepretation of Germline Mutant Alleles (ENIGMA)](https://enigmaconsortium.org/) for the calculation of the case-control likelihood ratio (LR) for *BRCA1*, *BRCA2* and other disease-genes with well-established penetrance estimates.

-These scripts have been implemented in the context of the following "Under review" manuscript:
+These scripts have been implemented in the context of the following manuscripts:

-Zanti M et al. A likelihood ratio approach for utilizing case-control data in the clinical classification of rare sequence variants: application to *BRCA1* and *BRCA2*
+Zanti M et al. A likelihood ratio approach for utilizing case-control data in the clinical classification of rare sequence variants: application to *BRCA1* and *BRCA2* https://onlinelibrary.wiley.com/doi/10.1155/2023/9961341

 ## Author ##
 Zanti M.